mlswg/mls-architecture/draft-ietf-mls-architecture.md

   both of which involve logic inside MLS clients as well as various existing PKI roles (e.g., Certification Authorities).

-It is important to note that the Authentication Service can be completely abstract in the case of a Service Provider which allows MLS clients to generate, distribute, and validate credentials themselves.
+It is important to note that the AS can be completely abstract in the case of a Service Provider which allows MLS clients to generate, distribute, and validate credentials themselves.
-As with the AS, the Delivery Service can be completely abstract if users are able to distribute credentials and messages without relying on a central Delivery Service (as in a peer-to-peer system).
+As with the AS, the DS can be completely abstract if users are able to distribute credentials and messages without relying on a central DS (as in a peer-to-peer system).
 Note, though, that in such scenarios, clients will need to implement logic that assures the delivery properties required of the DS (see
 {{delivery-guarantees}}).